 The Chi Institute provides the highest quality TCVM education that is changing the lives of veterinarians around the world.

 This clock tells time and is an illustration of the path of Qi (Chi) or life force through the acupuncture meridians of the body during a 24-hour circadian day.
-It represents the five element, six channel, and 12 meridian theories of Acupuncture and Traditional Chinese Medicine and Veterinary Medicine (TCM/TCVM).
+It represents the five element, six channel, and 12 meridian theories.